MicrosoftDocs/customer-insights/ci-docs/journeys/setup.md

 Once a paid license has been applied to your tenant, it can take up to 24 hours to sync with the Dynamics 365 licensing system and be available for installation.
 To see your licenses in the Microsoft Admin Center, go to **Your products**.
 They won't show up under **Licenses** because they're tenant-level application licenses, not assignable seat-based licenses where you pay per user.
 Only pay-per-user, seat-based licenses are shown on the "Licenses" page.

+To see your license in Power Platform Admin Center, if you do not have a global tenant, you must select the geography that matches the home tenant geography on which the license was installed.
+For example, if the tenant home geo is Canada, you will only see the license in Power Platform Admin Center when you select Canada.
+To see the license in all geographies regardless of the tenant home geography, support or a Microsoft product manager must make your tenant a multi-geo tenant.

 ## Install, uninstall, or update Customer Insights

 The following sections detail how to install, uninstall, or apply updates to the Customer Insights apps.